When to Replace Windows

 Since Minnesota has a humid climate, it doesn’t exactly do too well with wood windows.
 They can be susceptible to termites and rot; therefore may require regular maintenance.
 Not to mention, you have to seal or paint them periodically.

 On the other hand, wood provides a much higher level of insulation than aluminum.
 Wood-framed windows could save you money over aluminum windows since this additional insulation will keep your home both warmer in the winter and cooler in the summer.

 Get a Free Twin Cities Replacement Window Quote

 Winters in Minnesota can get pretty cold, especially if your windows aren’t doing a good job keeping up with the weather.
-Check out our online gallery and many positive reviews to find out why Twin Cities homeowners are spreading the word about our window replacement services.
+Check out our work and many positive reviews to find out why Minnetonka & Twin Cities homeowners are spreading the word about our window replacement services.

 To learn about efficient window solutions for your home, contact our Powers Premier exterior remodeling contractors at 612-710-7283 or contact us online for a free estimate today.